ubclaunchpad/LP-website/handbook/strategy/recurring-processes.md

 In the middle of a school year (towards the end of the fall semester), the Strategy team should evaluate the numeric goals set out for each objective and see how we are trending towards our goal.
 At this point, adjustments can also be made to our objectives and goals, for example, to account for shifting priorities or if a goal is deemed unfeasible.

-The [club objectives page](/handbook/strategy/objectives.md) should be updated with our progress, and an announcement should be made in Slack about whether we are ahead or behind on our goals and whether the club has any feedback for the leadership team.
+The [club objectives page](/handbook/strategy/objectives.md) should be updated with our progress, and an announcement should be made in Slack about whether we are ahead or behind on our goals and whether the club has any feedback for the Leadership team.

 ### End-of-Year Evaluation

 At the end of a school year (towards the end of the winter semester), the Strategy team should again evaluate the numeric goals set out for each objective and see if we have achieved our goals.
-The leadership team should hold a retrospective meeting and determine what we did well, and what we can improve.
+The Leadership team should hold a retrospective meeting and determine what we did well, and what we can improve.

 The [club objectives page](/handbook/strategy/objectives.md) should be updated with our progress, and improvements we could make to our processes should be updated throughout the handbook.
-An announcement should be made in Slack about our goals, any outcomes from the retrospective, and whether the club has any feedback for the leadership team.
+An announcement should be made in Slack about our goals, any outcomes from the retrospective, and whether the club has any feedback for the Leadership team.

 ## Kickoff Event